metrixmedia/SteamEmulator/Readme_release.txt

 The format is: STAT_NAME=type=default value
 The type can be: int, float or avgrate
 The default value is simply a number that represents the default value for the stat.

+You can use the scripts\stats_schema_achievement_gen\achievements_gen.py script in the emu source code repo to generate a stats config from a steam: appcache\stats\UserGameStatsSchema_{appid}.bin file.

 Build id:
 Add a steam_settings\build_id.txt with the build id if the game doesn't show the correct build id and you want the emu to give it the correct one.